High-resolution retrieval workflow with SpectralModel#

 instrumental_deformations = np.repeat(instrumental_deformations[:, np.newaxis], data_wavelengths.size, axis=-1)

-# Noise assuming a S/N of 1000, we use a seed for reproducibility
+# Noise with the data uncertainties, we use a seed for reproducibility

 noise_matrix = np.random.default_rng(seed=54321).normal(loc=0, scale=data_uncertainties)

-Now let’s initalize our simulated data.
+Now let’s initialize our simulated data.
 We will add an opaque cloud layer at 100 mbar.
 Our instrument will have a resolving power of \(R = 80\,000\).

 We will use planet to get some of the required parameters.